schoonercg/netrunsystems/README.md

 python app.py
 ```

+3. Access the website at http://localhost:8000

 ## Deployment to Azure

-This website is configured for deployment to Azure App Service with Python 3.12 runtime.
+This repository is configured for automatic deployment to Azure Web App using GitHub Actions.

-### Deployment Options
+### Setup Instructions

-1. **Zip Deploy** (Recommended)
-   - Upload the zip package to Azure App Service
-   - Azure will automatically detect the Python application and deploy it

-2. **FTP Deploy**
+1. Fork or clone this repository to your GitHub account
-   - Upload the files via FTP to the Azure App Service
+2. In the Azure Portal, navigate to your App Service
-   - FTP credentials are in the PublishSettings file

-3. **GitHub Integration**
+3. Go to Deployment Center > GitHub Actions
-   - Connect your GitHub repository to Azure App Service
+4. Connect your GitHub repository
-   - Set up continuous deployment
+5. Create a new secret in your GitHub repository:
+   - Name: `AZURE_WEBAPP_PUBLISH_PROFILE`
+   - Value: The contents of your PublishSettings file

+Once configured, any push to the main branch will trigger automatic deployment to Azure.

-## File Structure
+## Azure Configuration

-- `/src` - Main application directory
-  - `app.py` - Flask application entry point
-  - `/static` - Static assets
-    - `/css` - Stylesheets
-    - `/images` - Images and logos
-    - `/js` - JavaScript files
-  - `/templates` - HTML templates
+- Runtime: Python 3.12
+- Web App Name: Netrunsystems
+- Custom Domain: www.netrunsystems.com

 ## Contact